UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Introduction

 \section{Introduction}

 Joint audio-visual generation has emerged as a pivotal trend in state-of-the-art generative AI.
 Commercial solutions such as Veo3~\cite{veo3_website}, Sora2~\cite{sora2_website}, and Wan2.5~\cite{wan25_website} have achieved exceptional generation fidelity and demonstrated notable practical utility.
 However, most existing open-source methods~\cite{shan2025hunyuanfoley,cheng2025mmaudio,chen2025hunyuanavatar,hu2025hunyuancustom,lin2025omnihuman,peng2025omnisync} still rely on decoupled pipelines, often leveraging a two-stage paradigm.
 One paradigm first generates a silent video, then performs separate audio synthesis for post-hoc dubbing~\cite{shan2025hunyuanfoley,cheng2025mmaudio}; the other first generates an audio track to drive subsequent video synthesis~\cite{chen2025hunyuanavatar,hu2025hunyuancustom,lin2025omnihuman}.
-Regardless of the order, such sequential frameworks inherently suffer from critical limitations: modality decoupling impedes cross-modal interplay during generation, resulting in inadequate timbre consistency and emotional alignment.
-Consequently, designing effective audio-video alignment grows overly complex, often yielding suboptimal performance.
+Regardless of the order, such sequential frameworks inherently suffer from critical limitations: modality decoupling impedes cross-modal interplay during generation, resulting in inadequate semantic consistency and emotional alignment.
+Consequently, designing effective audio-video alignment in two-stage pipelines grows overly complex, often yielding suboptimal performance.

 Recent works have also explored end-to-end joint audio-video generation~\cite{liu2025javisdit,ruan2023mmdiffusion,ishii2024simple,haji2024av,low2025ovi,wang2025universe}.
 However, existing methods are either confined to generating ambient sounds and fail to synthesize natural human speech~\cite{liu2025javisdit,ruan2023mmdiffusion,ishii2024simple,haji2024av}, or struggle to attain robust audio-visual alignment~\cite{low2025ovi} and produce content lacking fine-grained temporal audio-visual synchronization~\cite{wang2025universe}.
-Taken together, to date, there remains a lack of open-source, highly generalizable, and well-aligned audio-video generation methods.
+Taken together, to date, there remains a lack of highly generalizable and well-aligned audio-video generation method for human-centric joint generation.